ChemAI-Lab/Math4Chem/website/intro.md

 STUDENT_SURNAME_STUDENT_ID_QUIZ_NUMBER.ipynb
 (e.g., SMITH_001234567_QUIZ_2.ipynb).
 2. Exercises with Mathematical Calculations (Pencil and Paper):<br>
+These will be uploaded as PDF files.
+It is your responsibility to download and print them.
+You must write your full name and student number on the cover page.
+Submissions without this identification will not be accepted.
 These must be submitted in person to the teaching assistant (monitor) by the end of the tutorial section in which they are due.
 Alternative submission: If you cannot submit in person, you may leave your work in the mailbox located in the main office, specifically in the Dr. Vargas-Hernandez folder.
 Ensure your name, student ID, and tutorial number are clearly written on the submission.
 3. Combined Math and Coding Exercises:<br>
    For these exercises, you must complete both parts: